 We are indebted to Professor Eileen Barker, Founder and Director of INFORM (the Information Network on Religious Movements) and her team of researchers, for providing this new material in response to requests from RE teachers and pupils.
 INFORM can be contacted via www.inform.ac

-The resources contained in the list of subjects to the right are a basic introduction to the facts and beliefs of Jehovah’s Witnesses.
+The resources contained in the list of subjects below are a basic introduction to the facts and beliefs of Jehovah’s Witnesses.